cozy/cozy.github.io/src/tutorials/app.md

 ### Behind the magic

 Some server APIs may not be available right now through the library.
-If you want to use one of this method, you’llhave to call it manually.
+If you want to use one of this method, you’ll have to call it manually.
 We’ll describe here how to access the API without using the Cozy Client library.

 Connecting to the API requires three things: